thomasl28500/TravelParallax/README.md

 # Clone this project
 $ git clone https://github.com/thomasl28500/TravelParallax

-# Double click on HTML file
+# Double click on "Accueil.html"

 # The projet will start in the <http://localhost:3000>
 ```